Perfect isometries and Murnaghan-Nakayama rules: Alternating groups

 \begin{theorem} Let $\gamma$ and $\gamma'$ be $2$-blocks of $\Alt_n$ and $\Alt_m$ of the same positive weight.
 Then $I$ defined as in Equation~(\ref{eq:defisoAn}) is a Brou\'e perfect isometry. \end{theorem}

 \begin{proof} The MN-structure is defined as in the case where $p$ is odd, and one always has that $\Lambda_0=\Omega_0=\Lambda'_0$.
+Note that $I$ satisfies the assumption of Remark~\ref{rk:prop3bis}.
 Only the situation of Theorem~\ref{theo:MNAn2} occurs.
 The result of Proposition~\ref{prop:coeffAn} still holds, but the simplifications explained in the note within the proof are different.
 For any $2$-hook $c$, one has $L(c) + L(c^*)\equiv 1\mod 2$.
 In particular, for any $\mu\in M_{q_1,q_2}(\lambda)$, we deduce from Equation~(\ref{eq:sommecrochet}) that

 where $r$ is the number of $2$-hooks to remove from $\mu$ to get to $\mu_{(2)}$ (this is also the number of $2$-hooks we have to remove from $\Psi(\mu)$ to obtain $\Psi(\mu)_{(2)}$).
 The rest of the proof is similar to that of Theorem~\ref{theo:mainAn}. \end{proof}